No description

 CT_CVE_CISA_KEV_BASE_URL No https://www.cisa.gov/sites/default/files/feeds/known_exploited_vulnerabilities.json CISA KEV JSON feed URL.

-CT_CVE_CT_OPS_CONNECTIONS No [] JSON array of CT Ops connector definitions with org-scoped inbound inventory tokens and outbound CT Ops callback token.
+CT_CVE_CT_OPS_CONNECTIONS No [] Legacy JSON array of CT Ops connector definitions with org-scoped inbound inventory tokens and outbound CT Ops callback token.
+Prefer CT Ops pairing for new installs.

 The status page reports whether the NVD API key is configured, but it never returns the key value in HTML or JSON responses.